 Side Hustles and Passive Income

 Side hustles are an affectionate nickname given to things you can do ‘on the side’ of your main job to try and earn a bit of extra money.
 Even better is passive income, which generates you money whilst you sleep!

 How to be a financial mentor by Mr Life On FIRE

 If you do smart things with money for long enough, those around you start to take notice.
 There is no doubt that you’ll stand out because money sense is not common sense!

 Inflation is the gradual rise in living costs that occurs as a currency slowly devalues.
-The rate of devaluation of a currency is called the inflation rate, and target rates are set by governments and economists.
+The rate of devaluation of a currency is called the inflation rate.